Frequently Asked Questions about Group Therapy:

 What Is Group Therapy?

-- Group therapy offers an opportunity to give and get immediate feedback about concerns, issues and problems affecting one's life.
+- Provide and receive immediate feedback about concerns, issues, and problems affecting one's life.